Geduifx/My-first-SQL-project/README.md

 3. Cleaned and analysed data with SQL.
 4. Used Power BI to visualize results.

 To scrape search results I used Web Scraper - Free Web Scraping Chrome extension.
-Exported results in CSV format.
+Exported results as CSV.
 Created PostgresSQL data base using Valentina Studio and imported CSV.
-Backed up data base with Create dump.
+Backed up database with Create dump.

-For next project it would be nice to create own Python script to performed customized scraping and get a cleaner data, automate load to SQL.
+For next project it would be nice to create own Python script to performe customized scraping and get a cleaner data, automate load to SQL.

 [I analysed data with SQL.]
 Only 4 job titles contained SQL, so I arranged job titles in to 10 categories: